Facebook-f Pinterest Instagram Youtube Tiktok

 Hello there!

-I’m Jeeca, a 24-year old vegan who’s passionate about creating easy yet tasty and flavour-packed vegan recipes.
-I share a lot of Asian food inspired by those I grew up enjoying.
+I’m Jeeca, a food content creator and recipe developer passionate about creating easy yet tasty and flavour-packed vegan recipes.
+I share a lot of Asian recipes inspired by my travels and those I grew up enjoying.

 MY COOKBOOK